 Neighbourhood planning was introduced in the Localism Act 2011.
 It is an important and powerful tool that gives parish and town councils the statutory powers to shape how their communities develop.

-The map below shows the location of ‘emerging’ and ‘made’ Neighbourhood Plans in West Lindsey.
-The key reflects which stage each parish/town council is at.
+The map below shows the locations within the district of West Lindsey where neighbourhood plans have been adopted and where neighbourhood plans are being prepared.
+The key reflects which stage each neighbourhood plan is at.

 When you have selected the location, click on the map for more information and web links.

 If you want to know more about how West Lindsey District Council Planning use your data, what your rights are and how to contact us if you have any concerns, please read our Planning Privacy Notice.